Calculator brokers Canada

 Which broker is cheapest for Canadian investors in 2026?

 It depends almost entirely on whether you need FX conversion.
-For Canadian investors buying CAD-denominated all-in-one ETFs such as XEQT, VEQT, or XGRO, all major retail brokers cost near zero in broker fees since commissions are free and no currency conversion is needed.
-The decision flips when you want USD exposure: Wealthsimple Core charges 1.5% FX on every conversion, Wealthsimple Premium eliminates that cost via USD accounts (at a platform fee of roughly CAD 10 to 15 per month), and Interactive Brokers charges approximately 0.002% FX — the lowest available to Canadian investors.
+For Canadian investors buying CAD-denominated all-in-one ETFs such as XEQT, VEQT, or XGRO, all six brokers cost near zero in broker fees since commissions are free and no currency conversion is needed.
+The decision changes when you want USD exposure: Wealthsimple Core and Questrade charge approximately 1.5% FX on every conversion, NBDB charges 1.70% for retail-sized transactions under CAD 25,000, and Interactive Brokers charges approximately 0.002% FX — the lowest available.
+Wealthsimple Premium eliminates FX entirely via USD accounts, but requires CAD 100,000 or more in net deposits or total assets.

 Do Canadian investors need to worry about FX conversion costs?